 We use a high resolution A3 flatbed scanner for copying documents.
 As for our photography, high resolution images are produced.
 After editing they are used for print and archive purposes.
 We will travel with this scanner to your site.

-We pack a greetings card with an envelope in a clear peel n seal bag (sometimes called a cello bag).
+For retaiers we pack a greetings card with an envelope in a clear peel n seal bag (sometimes called a cello bag).
 We are seeking alternatives to these cello bags.

 We roll the posters and insert them in what is called LFT (Lay Flat Plastic) tubing.
 It’s a thin plastic tube which is supplied flat on a roll.
 Then we insert the poster and LFT in a cardboard tube and attach end caps.